BOOK: “Trauma & Recovery”

 d.
 Illusions

-Constant disappointment in our family makes us long for everyone else we can depend on, to make up for it, so we put people on a pedestal:
+Growing up – constant disappointment in our family makes us long for everyone else we can depend on, so to make up for it, we put people on a pedestal :

-• If our parent was absent, we idealize people who ‘want us’, even though they may just be using us to take care of them …..
+• IF our parent was absent, we idealize people who ‘want us’, even tho’ they may just be using us to take care of them …..

 e.
 Confusion

-• When people hurt & disappoint us, especially someone we love & / or admire, we sweep it awaytend to push away whatever we feel & think – sweep it under the carpet & say nothing.
+sweep it away• When someone hurts & disappoints us, especially if we love & / or admire them, we tend to push away whatever we feel & think about their behavior – sweeping it under the carpet & saying nothing.
 Instead, we hold in our anger & get depressed.

 They may or may not be in the wrong, & we may or may not be overreacting – even when they are off-center.
-The important point is that we need to process any rage & CDs we may have, then talk to the person about the situation, but only from our Healthy Adult.
-If done correctly, we will feel much relief, whether they hear us or not!
+The positive thing to do is first to process any rage & CDs we may have, & only then talk to the person about the situation – if possible – but only from our Healthy Adult ego state.
+If done correctly, we’ll feel much relief, whether they hear us or not!

-• And sometimes we have friends, family members, co-workers & acquaintances who are basically OK, on our side, or at least neutral – BUT who we secretly accuse of being unsafe because:
+• And sometimes we have friends, family members, co-workers & acquaintances who are basically OK, are on our side, or at least neutral – BUT who we secretly accuse of being unsafe because :

 ◇ they’re not 100% perfect in their interactions with us – OR

-◇ their positive regard for us is too much to take in, so we dismiss it
+◇ their positive regard for us is too much to take in, so we dismiss it, or

 ◇ they do admire us, at a distance, but are not actually friends, so we don’t trust they can see & appreciate us …..since they’re not ‘taking care’ of us